lilipads/CS294-112-reinforcement_learning_project_solutions/hw1/README.md

 ![humanoid_dagger.gif](img/humanoid_dagger.gif)

-More qualitative evluation is logged in `log.txt`.
+More qualitative evaluation is logged in `log.txt`.

 ### Example usage
 After implementation Here are the example commands: